leninnr/hello-world/README.md

 # hello-world

 ## Repository Description:
 - This is my hello-world GitHub repository!
 In this space, you'll find my first attempt at creating and using a repository.
-This repository is a placeholder for a project showcasing the classic "hello-world" program.

 ## Let's dive into a bit more about me: